emilycs26/emilycs26/README.md

 ###

 <p align="left">Hello, my name is Emily!
 I'm a Computer Science and Cognitive Psychology student at Northeastern University with a focus on AI.
-Passionate about uncovering insights through data, I'm actively seeking intership and co-op opportunities as a data scientist or analyst.
-I thrive at the intersection of technology and human cognition, and I love building solutions that make data-driven decisions more accessible. <br><br>- 🔭 I’m currently working as a research assistant and website administrator at Northeastern University<br>- 🤓 Some of the previous classes I have taken are Object Oriented Design, Algorithms and Data, Database Design, Discrete Structures, and Projects in Cloud Computing<br>- 🌎 A Fun fact about me is that I have triple citizenship!
-(United States, Peru, and Ecuador)</p>
+I am also in Northeastern's PlusOne program to take graduate courses early for a Master's in Artificial Intelligence.
+Passionate about uncovering insights, I'm actively seeking intership and co-op opportunities in data.
+I thrive at the intersection of technology and human cognition, and I love building solutions that make data-driven decisions more accessible. <br><br>- 🔭 I’m currently working as a research assistant and website administrator at Northeastern University<br>- 🤓 Some of the previous classes I have taken are Database Design, Object Oriented Design, Mathematical Reasoning, Statistics, Projects in Cloud Computing, and Foundations of Data Science<br>- 🌎 Activities & Clubs: ColorStack, NU DATA, Society of Professional Hispanic Engineers, NU Latin American Student Organization)</p>

 ###

-<h4 align="left">Connect with me on LinkedIn!</h4>
+<h4 align="left">Let's connect on LinkedIn!</h4>

 ###